kavelrao/kavelrao.github.io/index.md

 <br>

-I'm an undergraduate computer science student passionate about using software in conversational AI and social good applications.
-I currently work in an internship at Conversica, where I'm building platforms that support our model operations.
+I'm an undergraduate computer science student passionate about using software in conversational AI and social good applications. \\
+I currently work in an internship at Conversica, where I'm building platforms that support our natural language understanding and generation AI model operations.
+I'm also a scholar of the NASA Space Grant Consortium at the University of Washington.

 Take a look at my [projects](/projects), [github](github.com/kavelrao) or [r&eacute;sum&eacute;](/assets/files/resume.pdf)! \\
 You can email me at [kavelrao@cs.uw.edu](kavelrao@cs.uw.edu) :)